-- Play water balloon corn hole: using a regular cornhole game, try to get the water balloon into the hole without bursting it.
+- Play water balloon corn hole as a family backyard water game: using a regular cornhole game, try to get the water balloon into the hole without bursting it.
 (Or, for a variation, use small, wet sponges!)

 - Play squirt gun “LASER” tag using these vests and squirt guns.

 - Have super squirter wars.

 Make a carnival come to life in your backyard … using water games!
 Be sure to give out fun prizes to winners like colorful beach sunglasses, beach towels, or even beach balls.

 - Instead of a dunk tank, play throw the wet sponge at a face.
 Trade out who gets to be “the face.”